todrobbins/ship-brooklyn/bibliography.md

 - Maury, Matthew F. "On the Navigation of Cape Horn." _American Journal of Science and Art_ 26 (1834): 54-63.

- - . _Explanations and Sailing directions to Accompany the Wind and Current Charts_.
+- Maury, Matthew F. _Explanations and Sailing directions to Accompany the Wind and Current Charts_.
 7th ed.
 Philadelphia: E. C. & J. Biddle, 1855.

 - Montgomery, John B. _Letter Book_.
 October 1844-November 1848.
 In Records of the Office of Naval Records and Library (Record Group 45), Entry 395.
 Department of the Navy, the National Archives, Washington, D.C.